 There is a demonstrated need for expansion of the math leadership program in our district, but it is entirely dependent upon future funding.
 GCPS employs one math coach to support our 8 elementary and 2 middle schools and the 8 math teacher are all being funded using recovery grants.
 None of these positions existed prior to the pandemic.
 The coach does not currently support the high schools, but there is a demonstrated need at that level with the CCR remediation pathways being implemented.
-Exploration of opportunities for additional coaches or math content specialists in each school is needed.
+The Math Supervisor will directly support both high schools on a interim basis.
+Exploration of opportunities for additional coaches or math content specialists in the high schools will be part of the planning process for the implementation of the GCPS career ladder.
+It is a goal to have Teacher Leaders and/or Distinguished Teachers identified to support mathematics instruction in each of our schools once the career ladder is fully implemented.
 Due to declining enrollment, potential school closure and consolidation, as well grade band realignment, the Garrett County Public School System will not be adding any additional positions, but will go through a reallocation of staff.
 The reallocation will be determined once the footprint has been established with the use of the staffing options defined by the career ladder.